Does Testosterone Help You Lose Weight?

 TRT is often overlooked as a weight loss solution.
 It could be time to pay attention.

-Back when your metabolism seemed on fire, no matter what you ate or did, you still sported a six-pack.
-Fast forward and it’s harder to muster the energy to get to the gym, let alone manage your growing waistline.
+Remember in your teens and 20s, when your metabolism seemed on fire, and no matter what you ate or did, you still sported a six-pack?
+Fast forward to today and it’s harder to muster the energy to get to the gym, let alone manage your growing waistline.

-While lots of factors can make it harder to lose weight or maintain it with age, there’s one that’s often overlooked: low testosterone.
+While lots of things can make it harder to lose weight or maintain it with age, some men might be missing out on a secret weapon: testosterone for weight loss.

 About the Expert